KerimKochekov/vocabulary_asker/README.md

 - Tkinter
 ```

-### How to use?
+### How to use it?
-Input your words into data.txt with single dash seperated form of original word and description and run app.py with following command.
+Input your words into data.txt with a single dash separated form of original word and description and run app.py with the following command.
 ```
 $ python3 app.py
 ```

 ### Limitations
-Currently app limited with 25 words, which is going to be extended in the next versions.
+Currently, the app is limited to 25 words, which will be extended in the next versions.

 ### Todo
-Add button for listening pronunciations of words in English voice.
+Add a button for listening to pronunciations of words in English voice.